bapi23/quote-server/README.md

-#QOS Server implementation
+#QS Server implementation

-QOS Server can be used mainly to obtain data from the Coinbase pro api.
+QS Server can be used mainly to obtain data from the Coinbase pro api.
 It might be also extended with other APIs The main purpose of the project is to obtain feed data in fast and reliable way.